Could probiotics help with weight loss?

 Faecal samples were taken from the study participants both before the commencement of the trial, and at intervals throughout the trial.
 Results showed that following the probiotic supplementation faecal fat levels were significantly higher, meaning that more dietary fat was eliminated than in the control group.

-As we always say, different strains of bacteria do different things.
-Within the context of weight loss, whilst some strains appear to reduce fat absorption in the intestines, others may affect our weight in other ways.
-One other possible explanation that scientists are looking at, is whether probiotics influence how hungry or satiated we feel?
+As a healthcare practitioner, you might know that different strains of bacteria do different things.
+Within the context of weight loss, whilst some strains appear to reduce fat absorption in the intestines, others may affect weight in other ways.
+One other possible explanation that scientists are looking at, is whether probiotics influence how hungry or satiated we feel.

 As mentioned earlier, one of the many consequences of systemic inflammation is increased weight, or increased fat stored in adipocytes (fat cells).
 This in turn can lead to the possible development of insulin resistance, as fat accumulation in adipose cells interferes with insulin signalling and action.
-When our cells become ‘resistant’ to insulin, more insulin needs to be produced in order to regulate our blood glucose levels.
-Insulin resistance puts pressure on the pancreas and indirectly on our adrenal glands also.
+When cells become ‘resistant’ to insulin, more insulin needs to be produced in order to regulate the blood glucose levels.
+Insulin resistance puts pressure on the pancreas and indirectly on the adrenal glands also.

 Presuming that humans respond similarly to these probiotics, as mice do, it would seem that taking a multi-strain probiotic formula that contains strains of Lactobacillus rhamnosus, L. acidophilus and Bifidobacterium bifidum might confer some protection against insulin resistance and inflammation, both of which have an impact on weight gain.